sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 5. Under **Page sizing**, choose fit to page.
 6. Click **Print**.

-> **Tip:** If the printed label is too small or too large, re-check that the paper size in printer preferences is exactly 50 × 50 mm and that "Actual size" is selected in the print dialog.

 ### 4 — Loading Labels

 - Open the printer cover, slide the roll in with the printable side facing down, and thread the paper through the slot until it comes out the front.